plandes/util/doc/introspect-cli.md

 class_name = payroll.Tracker
 ```

-The class [ActionCliManager] is used by the framework to build the command line
+The class [ActionCliManager] is the framework class that builds the command
-and link it to the target class(es), and is configured in the `cli` section.
+line and links it to the target class(es).
+The `app` section gives the class
-The `app` section defines a the instance that will be the target of the
-framework, and will invoke a method on the class when run from the command line
+to instantiate, which has the method to call from the command line `__main__`.
-from `__main__`.
-The `apps` line in the `cli` section lists all the
+The `apps` line in the `cli` section lists all the application to create, each
-application to create, each of which maps as an *action* using a mnemonic for
-each of it's methods.
+of which maps as an *action* using a mnemonic for each of it's methods.

 Since this example creates a simple payroll application, we'll create a *hello
 world* like class in `payroll.py` that will evolve in to a more complex